NachoToast/Jukebot/.github/installationGuide.md

         1. Run the authorization script using `yarn auth` or `npm run auth`
         1. Type "Yes" when prompted to save to file
         1. Type "sp" for Spotify
-        1. Make a Spotify application from [here](https://developer.spotify.com/dashboard/applications), be sure to make a redirect URI for it in the `overview > edit settings` menu
+        1. Make a Spotify application from [here](https://developer.spotify.com/dashboard/applications), be sure to make a redirect URI for it in the `overview > edit settings` menu (this can be any valid URL).
-        1. Fill in your Spotify client ID and secret, the redirect URL doesn't matter so just make it any valid URL (you'll need to specify a valid URL from Spotify's side as well, )
+        1. Fill in your Spotify client ID, secret, and redirect URI when prompted
         1. Enter "NZ" or your preferred country code
-        1. Follow the remaining instructions.
+        1. Follow the remaining instructions

     4. YouTube Authorization

-        - Jukebot uses YouTube to the queueing of age-restricted videos.
+        - Jukebot uses YouTube to allow the queueing of age-restricted videos.
 You don't need to do this step, but you might get a few errors occurring if people try to queue age-restricted content

         <br />